xregistry/spec/core/spec.md

     deleting the oldest Version (based on creation times) first, skipping the Version marked as "default".
-An exception to this pruning rule is if `maxversions` value is one (`1`) then the newest Version of the Resource MUST always be the "default" and the `setdefault` aspect MUST be `false`
+An exception to this pruning rule is if `maxversions` value is one (`1`) then the newest Version of the Resource MUST always be the "default" and the `setstickydefaultversion` aspect MUST be `false`

 - `groups.resources.setversionid`
   - Indicates whether support for client-side setting of a Version's `id` is